Tomonobu Shimizu: WBA super flyweight title

 Shimizu who has recovered from injury enough to do his usual training including sparring, and his manager Kaneko held a press conference on 29 November.
 Shimizu stated that he would fight against anyone as a champion.
 The team Shimizu strongly demanded a retraction and complained that the bout between Tepparith and Kameda should be taken place as an intern championship or a title eliminator.
 Kaneko Boxing Gym submitted a questionnaire with the December 5 deadline to the JBC.
+In that questionnaire, Kaneko Boxing Gym has asked for the definition of what the WBA's champion in recess is, a solid evidence-based hierarchy between a champion in recess and a regular champion, the reason why the JBC did not allow the intern championship in this case, the disclosure of the official document where they designated Shimizu as the champion in recess and approve Tepparith vs. Kameda as a regular championship, and so on.
 The team Shimizu mentioned that they would give up the title, if they can not get a coherent answer.
 The WBA's decision to make Shimizu a champion in recess has been controversial in Japan, and it has been continuously reported in the major media such as three major newspapers.
 Although Kaneko Boxing Gym were given the almost zero response from the JBC, as the maximum concession, they barely accepted the status quo on condition that the unification match is early implemented.
+With intense criticism for the WBA and Kameda Promotions, some point out the overall lack of international political power of Japan's boxing gyms.

 Shimizu fought against Tepparith Kokietgym in the WBA super flyweight unification bout at the Yokohama Arena on April 4, 2012.
+The day before the fight, the WBA supervisor Alan Kim announced that a draw result would make both boxers co-regular champions and a direct rematch would be in order to decide a sole regular champion.
 It was staged again by Kameda Promotions who had also had the exclusive promotional rights for the future title defense ahead of Simizu.
 Shimizu lost there via a ninth round stoppage.
 After the fight, Shimizu mentioned that he would not waste the last six months where he grew both as a boxer and as a person.